<?xml version="1.0" encoding="UTF-8"?>

 <p>After 50 seconds I turned it off and let the motherboard cool down for about 20 minutes.</p>

-<p>Don&#8217;t forget to apply new thermal grease on the NVIDIA chip when you install the heat sink.<br />
+<p>Don&#8217;t forget to apply new thermal grease on the graphics chip when you install the heat sink.<br />

 Some laptops use thermal pads instead of grease.
 If that&#8217;s the case with your laptop, make sure the thermal pad positioned correctly.</p>